voxpupuli/puppet-selinux/README.md

 This will include the module and manage the SELinux mode (possible values are `enforcing`, `permissive`, and `disabled`) and enforcement type (possible values are `targeted`, `minimum`, and `mls`).

+#### Note on SELinux mode changes
+Changing SELinux between `enforcing`/`permissive` and `disabled` requires a reboot to take effect.

+When transitioning from `disabled` to `enforcing`:
+1. The module sets SELinux to `permissive`, which requires a reboot to take effect.
+2. After the reboot, the module updates the configuration and running state to `enforcing`.

+When transitioning from `enforcing` to `disabled`:
-Note that disabling SELinux requires a reboot to fully take effect.
-It will run in `permissive` mode until then.
+1. The module sets SELinux to `disabled`, which requires a reboot to take effect, and sets the running state to `permissive` until then.
+2. After the reboot, SELinux will be fully disabled.

 ### Deploy a custom module using the refpolicy framework